Poetry Prompts for Language Lovers

 Today’s poetry prompts pay credence to language and encourage a more thorough mastery of grammar, sentence structure, and all things wordy.

-The exercise is quite simple.
-From the list of poetry prompts below, select at least five words or phrases and then use them to write a poem of your own.
+Select at least five words or phrases from the list below.
+Use them to write a poem about language and poetry.
 If you want to challenge yourself, choose more than five; go for ten or fifteen, or see how many you can squeeze into one poem.